Coronavirus - Ireland Tours - Book with Peace of Mind find out more

-Get a real flavour and understanding of Irish folklore and enjoy some craic and music with this tour.
+Get a real flavor and understanding of Irish folklore and enjoy some craic and music with this tour.
 At musical evenings in Brazen Head Pub, you will hear some of the best genuine traditional music still being played.

-While a majority of Irish towns and Villages have their own great selection of pubs to visit, it has to be said some have more than their fair share.
-On this tour guests will be given the opportunity to experience the best of the Irish pub scene, renowned for its great atmosphere, superb fare, plentiful drink and of course great traditional Irish music.
-Your journey will begin in Kilkenny which is highly regarded as one of Irelands top pub locations and finish in Dublin, a city well known for not only it’s bustling night life but also the many sights of historical significance that are to be found there.
+While a majority of Irish towns and villages have their own great selection of pubs to visit, it has to be said some have more than their fair share.
+On this tour, guests will be given the opportunity to experience the best of the Irish pub scene, renowned for its great atmosphere, superb fare, plentiful drink and of course great traditional Irish music.
+Your journey will begin in Kilkenny which is highly regarded as one of Irelands top pub locations and finish in Dublin, a city well known for not only it’s bustling nightlife but also the many sights of historical significance that are to be found there.
 As you travel from each location you will find inspiring scenery and many historically significant sites and buildings that will make your trip to Ireland unforgettable.

 Overnights for this tour: